anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

   it is the same as an Audit Voucher except that it can be issued in advance to support network partitions or to provide a permanent voucher for remote deployments.
-  Being issued in advance of the Pledge being online, the Pledge can not provide a nonce to be included for freshness.
+  Being issued in advance of the Pledge being online, the Pledge can not rely on a nonce to be included for freshness.
   This compromise in reducing the freshness allows for the resulting voucher can be carried across air-gapped infrastructure.
-  In addition, as there is no end to the validity period, the voucher can be used after the manufacturer (and it's delegates) has gone out of business.
+  In addition, as there is no end to the validity period, the voucher can be used after the manufacturer (and its delegates) has gone out of business.

 Ownership Audit Voucher:
 : An Audit Voucher where the MASA service has verified the registrar